Joshua White (artist): Art

 In 1996, White began a long collaborative relationship with the artist Michael Smith.
 Over the next two decades, they produced five large scale projects beginning with the "Mus-co" exhibition at Lauren Wittels Gallery, "Open House" at the New Museum in 1999, "Quinquag: Arts and Wellness Center Traveling Exhibition" in 2001 and 2013, "Take Off Your Pants" in 2005 and "Mike's World: Michael Smith and Joshua White (and other collaborators) in 2007 and 2008.

 In 2002, White met the cartoonist and painter Gary Panter, better known as the designer of The Pee-wee Herman Show.
 They began collaborating on light shows, beginning the third incarnation of the Joshua Light Show, which continues to perform.
 Beginning with a series of performances at the Anthology Film Archives in 2004, the Joshua Light Show performs at festivals, museums and venues such as the Skirball Center, Abrons Art Center, the Museum of Contemporary Art Detroit, the Hayden Planetarium, the Barbican Centre, UC Davis, and the San Francisco Exploratorium.
 In 2007, the light show formed a relationship with composer and curator Nick Hallett.
 The Joshua Light Show has also been featured in museum exhibitions such as "Visual Music" at the Hirshhorn Museum in Washington DC and "The Summer of Love", originating at the Tate Liverpool, then travelling to Frankfurt, Vienna and the Whitney Museum in 2008.
 The Joshua Light Show's "Liquid Loops" was recently included in the exhibition "60-'69” at the Museum of Modern Art and was acquired by the museum for their permanent collection.
 In 2014 White collaborated with the artist Guy Richards Smit to create the video/installation/performance project "The Grossmalerman Show."
 In 2018 White was commissioned by Yale University to create a film about modern work inspired by Thomas Wilfred's Lumia Machine.
 White created the light show for the traveling museum installation BILL GRAHAM and the Rock 'n Roll Revolution.
-In 2019 White produced special psychedlic material for the rock band Metallica with the San Francisco Symphony Orchestra conducted by Michael Tilson Thomas.
+In 2019 White produced special psychedelic material for the rock band Metallica with the San Francisco Symphony Orchestra conducted by Michael Tilson Thomas.

 Personal life

 White has two sisters, actress Deborah White and Dr. Rebecca Mercer-White.
 From 1964 to 1970, White was in a relationship with the actress Swoosie Kurtz.

 In 1975, White met Broadway actress and singer Alice Playten.
-They were married from 1977 until Playten's death in 2011.
+They were married until Playten's death in 2011.

-In 2011, White discovered his son Lee Sachnoff from a teenage romance with Patti Deutsch during their time at Carnegie Tech in 1962.
-He and Deutsch spent much time with the Sachnoff family, including Lee's son and adoptive parents, until Deutsch's death in 2017.